Tech-i-s/techis-python-7days/assignment-pack/readme.md

     - takes in input of cost of dream home

 - outputs:
-    - number of months it takes to save up for dream home
+    - number of months it takes to save up for _down-payment_

 _Test Case 1:_